-Resilience and low coupling — Of course, both words are strong and must be sought whenever possible in any application.
-As your events will be sent to an intermediary (RabbitMQ) it will only be necessary to ensure that this service is working, and how the message will be sent to the recipent’s microservice will no longer be in the domain of your application… Therefore, the less you know about the recipient, more cohesive and scalable is its architecture.
+- Resilience and low coupling — Of course, both words are strong and must be sought whenever possible in any application.
+As your events will be sent to an intermediary (RabbitMQ) it will only be necessary to ensure that this service is working, and how the message will be sent to the recipient’s microservice will no longer be in the domain of your application… Therefore, the less you know about the recipient, more cohesive and scalable is its architecture.

 The asynchronous communication is widely used when there is no need to wait for a response.
 However, there are cases in witch it applies, RPC is one of them.

 When we wait for a response from any resource, your application is on standby waiting for a response that may never come, and to be honest it is a waste to let hardware wait for something since there is so much process that could be done, right?